88-Pallav/git-repo/README.md

 d. commit the changes (git commit)
 e. push the changed (git push)

-To check branch of repo:
+To check the branches in repo: git branch

-git branch        // '*' represents current branch
+To add a branch to a repo:

-To switch between branches:
+git checkout -b "branch_name"       // Eg. feature-readme-instructions

-git checkout -b "branch_name_version"     // We are using using feature-readme-instruction
+To jump to the other branch:

-Note: Tab can be used for auto-complete by entering just entering last of first few letters like fea or ins
+git checkout "branch_name"          // '*' marks the current branch